larry801/online_ocr/source/readme.md

 Fixed following issues:
 CheckListBox state change not announced
-Swap the effect of repeated gesture not working in online image describer
+Swap the effect of repeated gesture not working in online image describer Jump directly to panel when switch to onlineImageDescriber in settings dialog Fix wrong description in azure analyzer

 ### 0.15